knavesec/CredMaster/README.md

 If your plugin requirements plugin-specific arguments, you can implement a validate function in the \_\_init\_\_.py file of your plugin directory that will be passed an dictionary of all optional arguments.
 An example of plugin argument validation can be found in any of the plugins provided.

 All validate functions _must_ return a `pluginargs['url']` value to be used for the API creation, which cannot include the URI.
 FireProx will not work properly if the URI is provided.
-The `httpbrute` and `o365` methods are good examples if you need clarification.
+The `httpbrute` plugin is a good example if you need clarification.
 Everything else will be passed to the authentication function to be used.

 ## Anonymity Notes ##